Can an LLC Own Another LLC? (All You Need to Know)

 1. Asset Protection

-The parent company and its subsidiaries possess unrelated assets in terms of liability.
+The parent company and its subsidiaries hold separate, unrelated assets from a liability standpoint.

 2. Tax Efficiency